Costs and Financial Aid

 - Extracurricular activities and/or sports: Although GSSM supplies athletic gear and uniforms, special items may be needed.

-Future Changes to the Meal Plan
+Future Changes to Meal Plan

 In January 2018, the GSSM Board of Trustees authorized the school to increase the family cost of the meal plan incrementally over five years (pdf) until it reaches $3,000 per student per year.
 This is currently full cost per student of GSSM's meal plan.
 This increase will make GSSM's fee structure consistent with other similar schools.
 The fee that a student enrolling in their first year at GSSM will not increase while they remain enrolled.
-Financial Aid will remain available for qualifying families, and the school remains committed that no accepted student will be denied participation in GSSM's residential progam due to inability to pay the meal fee.
+Financial Aid will remain available for qualifying families, and the school remains committed that no accepted student will be denied participation in GSSM's residential program due to inability to pay the meal fee.